Hacuub/IGME-330-Fall-2020/projects/project-1.md

 ## I. Overview

-You will create a compelling interactive media experience that allows the user to explore a media-related theme (of your choice)
+You (optionally, with a partner) will create a compelling interactive media experience that allows the user to explore a media-related theme (of your choice)

 <a id="theme"/>